 - People of all ages can get the coronavirus, but adults 60 and older and people of any age with underlying health conditions are most at risk for severe disease and death.

 - Sickness in Pets

-- There has been no significant evidence that pets spread the virus to people or are a source of infection.
+- The risk of COVID-19 spreading from animals to people is low.
 The CDC has received reports that a small number of pets were infected with the virus, mostly after contact with infected humans.
 The agency recommends you wash your hands with soap and water after contact with pets.

 - How Easily It Spreads

 - The CDC says COVID-19 spreads very easily from person to person in a sustained manner, meaning it spreads continuously without stopping.
 It spreads more efficiently than influenza but not as efficiently as measles.